doctest/doctest/doc/markdown/benchmarks.md

 - instantiating the test runner in one source file costs ~1.5 seconds ```implement - baseline```
 - the inclusion of ```doctest.h``` in one source file costs below 9ms ```(header_everywhere - implement) / 200```
-- including the library everywhere - but everything disabled - costs less than 2 seconds ```disabled - baseline```
+- including the library everywhere but everything disabled costs less than 2 seconds ```disabled - baseline``` for 200 files

 #### [Catch](https://github.com/philsquared/Catch)

-- instantiating the test runner in one source file costs ~5 second ```implement - baseline``` (~12 seconds for MinGW-w64)
+- instantiating the test runner in one source file costs ~5 second ```implement - baseline```
 - the inclusion of ```catch.hpp```  in one source file costs around 430ms ```(header_everywhere - implement) / 200```
-  (below 280ms for MinGW-w64 which is really odd)

 ----------